Grey literature: Problems

-For a number of reasons, discovery, access, evaluation and curation of grey literature pose a number of difficulties.
+For a number of reasons, discovery, access, evaluation and curation of grey literature pose a number of difficulties, even for library science.
 Generally, grey literature lacks any strict or meaningful bibliographic control.
 Basic information such as authors, publication dates and publishing or corporate bodies may not be easily identified.
 Similarly, the nonprofessional layouts and formats, low print runs and non-conventional channels of distribution make the organized collection of grey literature a challenge compared to journals and books.
+(Conversely, a peer reviewed journal with a web publication arm may include grey literature sections.)

 Although grey literature is often discussed with reference to scientific research, it is by no means restricted to any one field.
 Outside the hard sciences, it presents significant challenges in archaeology where site surveys and excavation reports, containing unique data, have frequently been produced and circulated in informal "grey" formats.

 Some of the problems of accessing grey literature have decreased since the late 1990s as government, professional, business and university bodies have increasingly published their reports and other official or review documents online.
 The informal nature of grey literature has meant that it has become more numerous as the technology that allows people to create documentation has improved.
 Less expensive and more sophisticated printers increased the ease of creating grey literature.
 And the ability to post documents on the internet has resulted in a tremendous boom.
 The impact of this trend has been greatly boosted since the early 2000s, as the growth of major search engines has made retrieving grey literature simultaneously easier and more cluttered.
 Grey reports are thus far more easily found online than they were, often at no cost to access.
 Most users of reports and other grey documents have migrated to using online copies, and efforts by libraries to collect hard-copy versions have generally declined in consequence.

 However, many problems remain because originators often fail to produce online reports or publications to an adequate bibliographic standard (often omitting a publication date, for instance).
 Documents are often not assigned permanent URLs or DOI numbers, or stored in electronic depositories, so that link rot can develop within citations, reference lists, databases and websites.
 Copyright law and the copyrighted status of many reports inhibits their downloading and electronic storage, and there is a lack of large scale collecting of digital grey literature.
 Securing long-term access to and management of grey literature in the digital era thus remains a considerable problem.

 The amount of digital grey literature now available also poses a problem for finding relevant resources and to be able to assess their credibility and quality given the number of resources now available.
 At the same time a great deal of grey literature remains hidden, either not made public or not made discoverable via search engines.